ADMIN NOTE: After a lengthy delay I am finally rebuilding this section of the website. Please check back soon for San Luis & Rio Grande content.

 The railroad is based in Alamosa, and its tracks radiate from there in three directions: west as far as South Fork, south to Antonito, and east over La Veta Pass to Walsenburg.
 More details of the operating practices can be found here and here; they haven’t changed much from the 1980’s.
 Customers come and go, but the overall patterns remain consistent.

 On December 22, 2005, RailAmerica sold the operation to Permian Basin Railways, a wholly-owned subsidiary of Iowa Pacific Holdings.
 The new owners decided to reestablish passenger service on the railroad.
-In May 2006 a new passenger excursion service was inaugurated, which now reaches Antonito, Monte Vista, and La Veta, including intermediate points.
+In May 2006 a new passenger excursion service was inaugurated, which reached Antonito, Monte Vista, and La Veta, including intermediate points.

 In 2007, standard-gauge steam was introduced when the railroad acquired Mogul No. 1744, ex-Southern Pacific, and two more steamers later in 2007.
 See here for more details.
 However, the steam service didn’t last long; high maintenance costs were not offset by revenues.